 Apps like Zelle make it easier for business owners, vendors, suppliers, etc. to send money back and forth without any extra hassle, fees, or long wait times.
 Here are a few things you should know about Zelle and how it can be used in your small business.

 To get started, you and your customers/clients must set up Zelle on your phone or through online banking.
-It doesn’t matter if your customers have a bank account with the same institution as you, they only need to have an account with a bank that supports Zelle.
+It doesn’t matter if your customers have a bank account with the same institution as you;, they only need to have an account with a bank that supports Zelle.
 Customers can also download the Zelle app independently and link their debit card information.

 From there, you provide the customer with your Zelle business information, including a phone number or email address.
 They will use your contact information to send a payment directly to your account and you will be notified when the payment has been received.
 This also applies to outgoing payments from your business being sent to other businesses.

 The great thing about using Zelle is it generally won’t cost you any fees.
 Zelle itself does not charge any fees for business transactions, and most banks don’t either.
 However, banks that offer Zelle often have transaction limits, some being within 24 hours, over a week span, per month, or per transaction.
-If using the Zelle app independently, users can send up to $500 per week.
-Zelle also does not charge fees for making instant transfers into your bank account, unlike competitors like Venmo, PayPal, and CashApp.

 The Benefits of Using Zelle